Rayman: Hoodlums' Revenge: Plot

 Rayman and Globox were sleeping in a forest, Globox's dreams are disturbed by the Black Lum André.
 He is awakened by a strange sound, and sets off to search for his source.
 Rayman wakes up later to find Globox missing, and sets off to look for him.
 As he journeys onward, Rayman is told by Murfy that the Hoodlums are trying to clone Reflux, an antagonist from Rayman 3.
 Rayman must destroy the Infernal Machine, which makes the potent plum juice before he could meet Globox.
 Meanwhile, in the Bog of Murk, Globox was slowly being taken over by André, This is apparent by Globox's sudden mood swings in which he becomes condescending and aggressive.
 Later, when he escapes from prison and reunites with Rayman, André often insults Rayman or the feeble attempts of the Hoodlums.

 Meanwhile, Globox is unaware of what's going on.
 As they continue through the land, they must save the Teensies and defeat bosses.
 In the Pit of Endless Fire, after the defeat of the Firemonster, André takes full control of Globox and announces his return.
 When Rayman finally encounters the cloned Reflux, created from Globox's body, and defeats him, an unconscious Globox appears.
 André's black spirit flutters away through Globox's mouth.
 Globox wakes up and asks if he missed breakfast and the game ends with the pair walking off into the forest.

+Development

+Rayman: Hoodlums' Revenge was developed by Digital Eclipse.
+In 2003, Digital Eclipse had merged with ImaginEngine to become Backbone Entertainment.
+In 2005 Backbone merged with The Collective to form Foundation 9 Entertainment.
+During this period, Digital Eclipse remained a brand within the bigger business.